Robust Non-Linear Feedback Coding via Power-Constrained Deep Learning: Feedback Coding Methodology

-In our scheme, the encoder and decoder will have computational complexities of $\mathcal{O}(N_e^2 N)$ and $\mathcal{O}(N_d^2 N + N_d 2^K)$, respectively, assuming that the same number of neurons, $N_e$ and $N_d$, is used at each layer of the encoder and decoder.
-The linear coding scheme, such as CL, only requires $\mathcal{O}(N^2)$ and $\mathcal{O}(N)$ at the encoder and decoder, respectively.
+Under Deepcode's architecture with a single layer of RNN at the encoder and two layers of bi-GRUs at the decoder, we obtain the big-O complexities of Deepcode to be $\mathcal{O}(K N_e^2 )$ and $\mathcal{O}(K N_d^2 )$ for encoding and decoding $K$ bits, respectively.
+For encoding/decoding $L$ ($L>K$) bits, the big-O complexities are $\mathcal{O}( L N_e^2 )$ and $\mathcal{O}(L N_d^2 )$, respectively.
+For encoding/decoding $K$ bits over $N$ channel uses, the linear CL coding scheme only requires $\mathcal{O}(N^2)$ and $\mathcal{O}(N)$ at the encoder and decoder, respectively.
+For processing $L$ ($L>K$) bits with the CL scheme, the big-O complexities are $\mathcal{O}( \lfloor L/K \rfloor N^2 )$ and $\mathcal{O}( \lfloor L/K \rfloor N )$ at the encoder and decoder, respectively.
 On the other hand, for the error correction codes, decoding often imposes high computation overhead.
+The complexity of turbo coding generally increases faster than linearly with the block length $L$.
+For instance, the BCJR (Bahl-Cocke-Jelinek-Raviv) algorithm for turbo decoding~\cite{berrou1996near} typically has complexity of $\mathcal{O}(I (LN/K)^2 )$, where $I$ is the number of iterations and usually larger than 10.

-For example, turbo decoder typically needs more than 10 iterations, each followed by a permutation.
-It is important to note that the computations in our scheme are mostly matrix calculations, which allows them to be parallelized.
-Overall, given the trade-off between performance and complexity, we can consider our non-linear feedback coding to improve the communication reliability at the expense of higher complexity compared with linear schemes.
+It is also important to note that the computations in our scheme can be parallelized, since (i) the encoding/decoding are mostly composed of matrix calculations and (ii) multiple chunks of $K$ bits are processed in a time-division manner via the modulo approach.
+Overall, given the trade-off between performance and complexity, we can consider our feedback coding to improve the communication reliability at the expense of higher complexity compared with linear schemes and Deepcode.
+A detailed discussion on performance-complexity tradeoff is provided in Appendix~\ref{sec:app:layer}.